 Lefties, rejoice!
 In some countries and cultures, such as some orthodox Christian communities, wedding rings are worn on the right hand instead of the left, freeing up your dominant hand for tasks that an engagement ring could get in the way of.

-Last, but not least, you can also skip the wedding band altogether: Instead, use your engagement ring to symbolize your marriage, too, and have your fiancé slip it back on your hand as you exchange vows.
+Last, but not least, you can also skip the wedding band altogether: Instead, use your engagement ring to symbolize your marriage, as well, and have your fiancé slip it back on your hand as you exchange vows.